On the Representation Collapse of Sparse Mixture of Experts: Experiments

 \subsection{Upstream Evaluation}

-We evaluate the pretrained models for the upstream performance, i.e., validation losses of masked language modeling (MLM).
+We compare the pretrained models for the upstream performance by the validation perplexity on masked language modeling (MLM).
 We sample multilingual sentences from mC4~\citep{mt5}, and construct an MLM validation dataset that contains $65,536$ sequences with lengths around $512$.

 The results are shown in Table~\ref{table:mlm}.
 Similar to the downstream results, we observe that SMoE models perform better than the dense model.
-In terms of the SMoE models, \our{} models with both softmax and sigmoid gating achieve lower MLM validation losses than their counterparts.
-Among all the pretrained models, the softmax-gating \our{} the achieves the lowest validation MLM loss.
+In terms of the SMoE models, \our{} models with both softmax and sigmoid gating achieve lower masked language modeling perplexities than their counterparts.
+Among all the pretrained models, the softmax-gating \our{} the achieves the lowest validation perplexity.
 The results show that our method not only works well for learning transferable text representations for downstream tasks, but also brings improvements to the upstream masked language modeling task.
-Comparing the upstream results with the downstream results, it shows that achieving lower upstream loss does not promise better downstream performance.
-For instance, the sigmoid-gating \our{} model has larger loss than the softmax-gating \basline{} but outperforms \basline{} on the downstream tasks.
+Comparing the upstream results with the downstream results, it shows that achieving a lower upstream perplexity does not promise better downstream performance.
+For instance, the sigmoid-gating \our{} model has larger perplexity than the softmax-gating SMoE baseline has, but outperforms the fine-tuning performance of the baseline on the downstream tasks.

+We also conduct experiments on the multilingual machine translation task.
+As shown in Table~\ref{table:mt}, we present the BLEU scores on the WMT-10~\citep{wmt10} dataset where the models are evaluated in the directions of `x $\rightarrow$ en'. \our{} consistently outperforms both the dense model and the SMoE baseline in eight translation directions.